ksdaftari/template/README.md

 # template-application-lifecycle
-project will serve as template and documentation for making a full stack application
+project will serve as template and documentation on the lifecycle of application from creating requirement to deploying to each environment.
+With recommendations of technologies to use

 # Application Requirements